PickYourOwn.org

 couple of days in the refrigerator.

-You can easily freeze berries that you can not use right away - just
+- You can easily freeze berries that you cannot use right away - just

 wash, cut the hulls off and pop them into a ziplock bag, removing as much